wp-plugins/bangla-date-display/readme.txt

 = 7.9 =
 * Change widget settings directly from widget menu. (new)
+* New plugin icon.
-* Compatible with WP 3.9.x
+* Compatible with WP 4.0
 * Ongoing improvements.

 = 7.8 =